 We setup camp and after soaking in the hot sun for awhile I went for a swim in the crystal clear bay next to our free campsite.
 When I got back to camp a local was talking to Kado-san, his name was Ma-chan (short for Matsumoto).
 After chatting for a while he disappeared only to return shortly with a few cold beers and some sashimi.
 A few hours later we followed Ma-chan to a "secret" locals only pool in the keiryu that flowed through the village.
 Ma-chan handed me a spear and goggles and pointed me towards the water.
 Within a few minutes I had speared two Ayu!
 Besides being freezing from swimming in the cold keiryu I was pretty excited to have gotten two fish my first time using a spear.
 We cooked up the Ayu at Ma-chan's house and then stopped in at the locals only onsen for a nice soak.

-The next day we fished two rivers, including the one right next to our beachside campsite.
-Unfortunately we didn’t catch any fish nor see any Amago (I did see a TON of Ayu though).
-It was such a beautiful day and I was so happy to be fishing with my Tenkara rod again that it didn’t matter.
+The next day we fished two rivers, including the one right next to our beach side campsite.
+Unfortunately we did not catch any fish nor see any Amago (I did see a TON of Ayu though).
+It was such a beautiful day and I was so happy to be fishing with my Tenkara rod again that it did not matter.

 The next day we packed up camp, said goodbye to Ma-chan, and headed south for lunch at a famous Unagi restaurant.
 After lunch we stopped by a free outdoor onsen.
 Unfortunately, the water was WAY to hot for me to even bear for a second so we hit the road and began making our way home, but not before we stopped to visit of a few of Kado-san's friend who owned a potato farm near Ito.

 After a quick visit we got back on the road, we had one more stop to make.
 Kado-san had a friend who is a bamboo rod maker.
 He lived in Atami, which was on the way home for us, and he wanted to introduce me and show me his workshop...